 SAMRA was established in 1963 as a voluntary association of marketing researchers.
 Marketing research as an identified, delineated discipline and profession was relatively new, and there was a need to ensure professionalism amongst researchers (incl. sharing ideas and new developments), and to promote the effective use of marketing research by decision-makers.

-SAMRA is a non-profit, voluntary association of research organisations and researchers who conduct marketing research, social research and opinion polling, both as suppliers and users of research.
+SAMRA is a non-profit, voluntary association of research organisations and researchers in the data, research and insights industry.
 The organisation is managed by a Board of Directors in ten representative seats, most of whom are elected by the members at the Annual General Meeting.
 The SAMRA Office are responsible for the day-to-day operations of the association.
 SAMRA members are required to adhere to the SAMRA Memorandum of Incorporation and Company Rules, which govern the organisation’s operations.
 Also see the SAMRA Public Access to Information Act (PAIA) Manual.

 SAMRA GOALS AND OBJECTIVES

-1. Grow the marketing research, social research and opinion polling research industry
+1. Grow the data, research and insights industry

 Objective 1: Proactively market, advocate for and lobby on behalf of the industry